dinoboards/dinoboards.github.io/index.md

 There are 2 main sets of kits:

 * *Yellow MSX Series* - a series of RC2014/RCBus compatible modules, when connected together allow for a full working reproduction of an original MSX Computer
-* *Green Mean Machine Series* - a new series under development based around the eZ80 CPU - the *enhanced Z80* CPU from Zilog
+* *Mean Green Machine Series* - a new series under development based around the eZ80 CPU - the *enhanced Z80* CPU from Zilog

 <style>